bnovakovic/UEControllerDisconnected/README.md

 # UEControllerDisconnected

-Example how can you detect if gamepad has been disconnected from your computer, and then pause the game.
+Example how, in Unreal Engine, you can detect if gamepad has been disconnected from your computer, and then pause the game.